galantelab/sandy/case.md

-### A case study example ###
+### Case study examples ###

 **Let's see *Sandy* in action!!**

-1. Simulate genome sequencing.
+#### 1. Simulate genome sequencing. ####

-Firt, a little question: is there a best aligner for my data?
+First, a little question: is there a best aligner for my data?

 To answare this, we've made some simulations to compare the main aligners in use today.
-It was used *Sandy's* default parameters on genome GRCh38 for *Homo sapiens*, and the aligners were BWA mem/align and Bowtie2.
-The table below show the results
+It was used *Sandy's* default parameters on *Homo sapiens'* GRCh38 genome, and the aligners were BWA mem/align and Bowtie2.
+The table below show the results:

 Aligner      | Alignment | Alignment   | Not     | Sensitivity
              | (correct) | (incorrect) | aligned | .